awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-route53-recordsetgroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HostedZoneId`  <a name="cfn-route53-recordsetgroup-hostedzoneid"></a>
-The ID of the hosted zone that contains the resource record sets that you want to change\.
+The ID of the hosted zone that you want to create records in\.
+Specify either `HostedZoneName` or `HostedZoneId`, but not both\.
+If you have multiple hosted zones with the same domain name, you must specify the hosted zone using `HostedZoneId`\.
-*Required*: Conditional
+*Required*: No
 *Type*: String
 *Maximum*: `32`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `HostedZoneName`  <a name="cfn-route53-recordsetgroup-hostedzonename"></a>
-The name of the hosted zone that you want to create, update, or delete resource record sets in\.
+The name of the hosted zone that you want to create records in\.
+You must include a trailing dot \(for example, `www.example.com.`\) as part of the `HostedZoneName`\.
+When you create a stack using an `AWS::Route53::RecordSet` that specifies `HostedZoneName`, AWS CloudFormation attempts to find a hosted zone whose name matches the `HostedZoneName`\.
+If AWS CloudFormation can't find a hosted zone with a matching domain name, or if there is more than one hosted zone with the specified domain name, AWS CloudFormation will not create the stack\.
+Specify either `HostedZoneName` or `HostedZoneId`, but not both\.
+If you have multiple hosted zones with the same domain name, you must specify the hosted zone using `HostedZoneId`\.
-*Required*: Conditional
+*Required*: No
 *Type*: String
 *Maximum*: `1024`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)